AvRusem/matchmaking/docs/docs.md

   "is_last_epoch": true
 }
 ```
-- `new_epoch` - uuid эпохи, который нужно использовать в следующих запросах
+- `new_epoch` - uuid of the epoch to be used in the following requests
-- `is_last_epoch` - флаг, которы показывает, последняя ли это эпоха
+- `is_last_epoch` - a flag that shows whether this is the last era